Cloud Resources

 Revision specification?

-Revisions are made up for three sections
+Revisions are composed of three primary sections

 Plan